Peugeot Logo

 Peugeot Logo 2002-2010

-The developers have combined the heraldic lion and the brand name, placing them in one square.
-The right side of the animal is slightly shaded.
+The developers have combined the heraldic lion and the brand name into a single square.
+The animal’s right side is slightly shaded.

 2010 – 2021